scriptmaster/ModernBusinessContinuity/README.md

 + Academia is implied with .md files.
 Focus towards business productivity, in YOUR native language.
 Empower individuals.
 + Maybe replace nodejs, bun, deno, etc., in your "native" language, really!!
 + More languages support: French, Spanish, Hindi, Hungarian and German
-+ More support: AndroidX, .NET7/MVC
++ More support: AndroidX, .NET7/MVC, VS Code SyntaxHighlighting and Debugging

 Let us now create `main.c` (how many decades it has been, for me 2):